Q1: What are the major changes in the 2025 admissions?

 *As for EJU, note that we only accept EJU in English and there are some specific requirements on the subject.
 Please refer to the List of Application Documents by Education System

-Q34: Can I submit IB predicted scores with my application and what are the requirements for IB scores?
+Q33: Can I submit IB predicted scores with my application and what are the requirements for IB scores?

 A: Yes, you can submit IB-predicted scores with your application.
 However, you are required to submit your final scores during the enrollment procedure period.
 If your final scores are available at the time of application, please submit them directly to Waseda University (the Waseda University code is 00549).
-As for IB requirements, you can find them in the “IB” section of this document: List of Application Documents by Education System.
+As for IB requirements, you can find them in the “IB” section of the List of Application Documents by Education System.

 A: We suggest you start preparing all the documents well before the application period.
-You can submit standardized test results (e.g., SAT, ACT, and IBDP final results) and English proficiency test results (e.g., TOEFL-iBT, IELTS) electronically.
+You can submit specified standardized test results (e.g., SAT, ACT, and IBDP final results) and English proficiency test results (e.g., TOEFL-iBT, IELTS) electronically.
 Scores that arrive before the application period are accepted.
 Please ensure that the scores arrive before the final day of the application deadline.
 The SPSE codes for each test are as follows:

 TOEFL: 9342